Japanese occupation of Attu

-The Japanese occupation of Attu was the result of an invasion of the Aleutian Islands in Alaska during World War II.
-Imperial Japanese Army troops landed on 7 June 1942 the day after the invasion of Kiska.
-The invasions on Attu Island and Kiska were conducted under the AL operation in the Japanese military.
-(For background and purpose, see Japanese occupation of Kiska.)
-Along with the Kiska landing, it was the first time that the continental United States was invaded and occupied by a foreign power since the War of 1812, and was the second of the only two invasions of the United States during World War II.
+The Japanese occupation of Attu (Operation AL) was the result of an invasion of the Aleutian Islands in Alaska during World War II.
+Imperial Japanese Army troops landed on 7 June 1942, the day after the invasion of nearby Kiska.
+Along with the Kiska landing, it was the first time that the continental United States was invaded and occupied by a foreign power since the War of 1812.
 The occupation ended with the Allied victory in the Battle of Attu on 30 May 1943.